AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 To complete each of the steps in the high-level overviews above, read through the sections below, which offer links to more information and more detailed instructions.

-### Create a schema design and specify field groups {#schema-design}
+### Create schemas and specify field groups {#schema-design}

 Experience Data Model (XDM) resources are managed in the [!UICONTROL Schemas] workspace in [!DNL Adobe Experience Platform].
 You can view and explore core resources provided by [!DNL Adobe] (for example, field groups) and create custom resources and schemas for your organization.

 For more information about creating [schemas](/help/xdm/home.md), see the [create schema tutorial.](/help/xdm/tutorials/create-schema-ui.md) and [Model Your Customer Experience Data with XDM](https://experienceleague.adobe.com/docs/courses/using/experienceplatform-d-1-2021-1-xdm.html).

 There are four schema designs that are used for the re-engagement use case.
-Each schema requires specific fields to be set up, and some fields that are strongly suggested.
+Each schema requires specific fields to be set up.
+You need to enable the schema to be included in the Real-Time Customer Profile.
+For more information about enabling the schema for use in Real-Time Customer Profile, read [enable a schema for Real-Time Customer Profile](/help/xdm/ui/resources/schemas.md#enable-a-schema-for-real-time-customer-profile).

 #### Customer attributes schema

 This schema is used to structure and reference the profile data that makes up your customer information.
-This data is typically ingested into [!DNL Adobe Experience Platform] via your CRM or similar system and is necessary to reference customer details that are used for personalization, marketing consent, and enhanced segmentation capabilities.
+This data is typically ingested into [!DNL Adobe Experience Platform] via your CRM or similar system and is necessary to reference customer details that are used for personalization, marketing consent, and enhanced audience capabilities.

 The customer attributes schema is represented by an [[!UICONTROL XDM Individual Profile]](/help/xdm/classes/individual-profile.md) class, which includes the following field groups: